85% of them businesses consider their blog to be an integral part of their trade.

 Having a blog is not just about building a bridge between you and your customers.
 It also encourages interaction, especially in the comments section.
 If you post your latest blog on your social media accounts, this provides another channel to engage more customers.

 Tip: While your blog is a good place to foster relations, set aside time to monitor your posts regularly to address negative comments that may be damaging to your brand.
 Your community should be open and welcoming.
 If people are talking negatively about your brand, step in to acknowledge it publicly and resolve it privately.

 4. It Promotes Your Products and Services

 When creating content about your products and services, address the needs of your customers and talk about how you can help them.
-You cannot address every possible scenario in your website copy, but you can address much more in your blog posts by further emphasizing the helpfulness of your brand.
+You cannot address every possible scenario in your website copy and design, but you can address much more in your blog posts by further emphasizing the helpfulness of your brand.

 Tip: You can advertise your products on your blog to some extent.
 If you’re hiring an SEO company for content writing services, indicate in the content brief to what extent you want them to write your product endorsements in the blogs.

 Filipinos are not unlike consumers from anywhere else.
 When they have a question, they want immediate answers.
 Your social media accounts are good for easy questions here and there, but if you need to elaborate on a process or product, or perhaps simplify a discussion that has caught the attention of your consumers, your blog post is the best channel.
 This gives customers a platform to find more valuable information while staying engaged with your brand.

 Tip: At the end of your blog post, ask a question or add a call to action that encourages readers to engage in a discussion.